When Some Websites Do Not Open On Your Computer – Troubleshooting Guide

 - Your browser has a site-blocking extension installed.

-- Your Windows host file has an exception list which is permanently blocking access to some websites from every other browser e.g Mozilla Firefox, Google Chrome, Internet Explorer, Opera or Safari
+- Your Windows host file has an exception list that is permanently blocking access to some websites from every other browser, e.g., Mozilla Firefox, Google Chrome, Internet Explorer, Opera, or Safari.

 1. Check Whether The Website In Question Is Down For You Or Everyone Else